bulka4/spark_kubernetes/readme.md

 # Problems and ideas for improvements
+## Kubernetes resources deployment
+It might be a good idea to change the bash script for configuring VM1, vm1_configure.tftpl, such that it only configures Kubernetes but doesn't deploy any resources.

+That script can create another bash script and save it on the VM1, which will contain code for deploying all the Kubernetes resources.
+It can be executed manually after creating VMs and configuring Kubernetes cluster.

+Maybe creating resources too early causes some problems.

+Although if we do this, then Spark Operator pods (controller and webhook) will be deployed on the worker node and then deploying SparkApplication CR doesn't work (it is described in more detail in the 'Spark Operator Webhook' section below).

+Deploying Kubernetes resources manually after Kubernetes cluster is set up might be good idea but first we would need to solve the problem from the 'Spark Operator Webhook' section.

 ## Volume with Spark scripts
 Because volume with Spark scripts used by Spark Driver and Executors' Pods' is linked into the node which is running those Pods, that means that we need to have that script on all the cluster nodes (because Pods can be deployed on any node).